buildingSMART/BCF-XML/Documentation/README.md

 CreationAuthor | No | User who created the topic.
 ModifiedDate | Yes | Date when the topic was last modified.
 Exists only when Topic has been modified after creation.
 ModifiedAuthor | Yes | User who modified the topic.
 Exists only when Topic has been modified after creation.
 DueDate | Yes | Date until when the topics issue needs to be resolved.
-AssignedTo | Yes | The user to whom this topic is assigned to.
+AssignedTo | Yes | List of users this topic is assigned to.
+Should be in email format.
 Description | Yes | Description of the topic.